sarahbethea/ncaa-basketball-predictor/README.md

 #### predictor.py
 This script pulls two teams from commandline arguments and predicts their scores in a matchup using the information pulled from teams.csv.
 ##### Note: Use the exact team names as they appear in teams.csv.
-If a name contains spaces, enclose it in quotation marks.
+If a name contains spaces, enclose it in quotation marks, as shown in example workflow below.

 #### Run predictor.py with command
 ```bash